chideraemmanuel/enigma/README.md

 # Enigma

-A fun and simple platform where users can receive anonymous feedback and messages from friends, followers, or anyone with a link.
-Create your profile, share your link, and discover what people have to say—completely anonymous and all in good fun!
+A fun and simple platform where users can receive anonymous feedback and messages from friends, followers, or anyone with their link.
+Create your profile, share your link, and discover what people have to say — completely anonymous!

 ## Overview